Applying for an au pair visa

 - Australia, Israel, Japan, Canada, Republic of Korea, New Zealand and United States of America.

-- However, they apply for a residence permit from the authority for foreign nationals responsible for their place of residence within three months of entering Germany.
+- However, after arrival in Germany you must apply for a residency permit from the Foreigners' Authority responsible for the place of residence within 90 days.

-You must apply in writing for the residence permit you need (national visa, residence certificate, certification of right of residence, EU work permit) using the relevant form.
+You must apply in writing for the residency title you need (national visa, residency permit) in writing using the relevant form.
 You can obtain visa application forms free of charge from the competent authority.
 Depending on the authority, you may also be able to download them.

-You will find details of each procedure in the procedure descriptions mentioned above.
+You will find details of each procedure in the service descriptions.

 - Invitation letter from the German host family